pieter-degroote/lab-tests-concepts/UltimateKEYS - Latest/README.md

 - Greek Latin
 - Igbo
 - Latvian QWERTY (on Windows 11)
-- or any other layout that is fully based on US QWERTY
+- or any other variant that is fully based on US QWERTY

 **=&gt; Right Alt assigned to UltimateKEYS (secondary choice)**